Dr Jane McKeown PhD, PG Diploma (Ed), BA (Hons), RMN

 Email : email@example.com

-I work as a University Teacher with the University of Sheffield and as a Senior Nurse with Sheffield Health and Social Care Trust.
+I work as a Lecturer with the University of Sheffield and as a Senior Nurse with Sheffield Health and Social Care Trust.
 I qualified as a Registered Mental Health Nurse in 1987 and have worked in a range of clinical, practice development and teaching roles with an emphasis on the care of people living with dementia.
 I contribute to the South Yorkshire Collaboration for Leadership in Applied Health Research and Care (CLAHRC) Translating Knowledge to Action (TK2A) theme.

 • Senior Nurse for Service User and Carer Involvement